JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 [//]: # (title: Navigation 3 in Compose Multiplatform)
 <primary-label ref="alpha"/>

-[Android's Navigation library](https://developer.android.com/guide/navigation) is upgraded to Navigation 3, a redesigned approach to navigation that works with
+[Android's Navigation library](https://developer.android.com/guide/navigation) has been upgraded to Navigation 3, introducing a redesigned approach to navigation that works with
 Compose and takes into account feedback to the previous version of the library.
 Starting with the version 1.10, Compose Multiplatform helps adopt Navigation 3 into multiplatform projects on all supported platforms:
 Android, iOS, desktop, and web.